Pranav10ss/AWS-Projects/Serverless-Web-Application/Readme.md

 ## Step 5 - Test and Deploy
 * Update the S3 bucket with the newly updated website files.
 * Make sure to invalidate the cloudfront cache.
 You can manually invalidate the CloudFront files, forcing the CF to fetch the latest version from your S3 bucket.
-Go to CF Distribution -> Invalidations -> Create invalidation -> In the `Add objec path` enter `/*`(This will invalidate all files, so cloudfront fetches the latest versions from S3).
+Go to CF Distribution -> Invalidations -> Create invalidation -> In the `Add object path` enter `/*`(This will invalidate all files, so cloudfront fetches the latest versions from S3).
 * Optionally you can set a Lower Cache TTL.
 Set the `Minimum TTL`, `Maximum TTL`, and `Default TTL` to lower values (e.g., 0 for immediate refresh, though it may impact performance).